 Civil L.R.
-3(d) is a new provision alerting all practitioners that, apart from the procedures set forth in the formal rules as codified here, the judges of the United States District Court for the Eastern District of Wisconsin have adopted and routinely follow discrete practices, including requirements about filing deadlines, with respect to the litigation of the Social Security Disability Appeals docket.
+3(e) was added to alert all practitioners that, apart from the procedures set forth in the formal rules as codified here, the judges of the United States District Court for the Eastern District of Wisconsin have adopted and routinely follow discrete practices, including requirements about filing deadlines, with respect to the litigation of the Social Security Disability Appeals docket.